kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 \(4\) Part charter.

 \(c\) The Department may issue blanket statements of authorization to foreign air carriers to conduct fifth freedom charters.
-The standards for issuing such blanket authorizations shall be those stated in §212.11.
+The standards for issuing such blanket authorizations shall be those stated in [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md#§212.11   Issuance of statement of authorization.|§212.11]].
 The Department may revoke any authority granted under this paragraph at any time without hearing.

 \(d\) The Department may at any time, with or without hearing, but with at least 30 days' notice, require a foreign air carrier to obtain a statement of authorization before operating any charter flight.
 In deciding whether to impose such a requirement, the Department will consider (but not be limited to considering) whether the country of the carrier's nationality: